ashtokalo/docker-lamp/README.md

 Root password is empty by default.
 You might want to use any other client to get access to the database.

+## Contributing

+Contributions are welcome and accepted via pull requests on [Github](https://github.com/ashtokalo/lampeton):

+- **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.

+- **Create feature branches** - Don't ask to pull from your main branch.

+- **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

+- **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
+If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+## License

+The MIT License (MIT).
+Refer to the [License](LICENSE) for more information.